spr12ian/dotfiles/README.md

 # dotfiles
 Speed up the setup of new development environments

-Copy the delete-me-setup-linux.env contents from Bitwarden
+Copy the delete-me-setup-linux.env key-value pairs from Bitwarden (other secure locations are available) GITHUB_USER_NAME=your-username GITHUB_SETUP_REPO=your-setup-repo GITHUB_TOKEN=your-github-token

 On initial login to a new environment